surfstudio/SurfGear/packages/mwwm/README.md

 - Coordinator - abstraction to place navigation logic
 - Code generation (may be)
-- Somthing else ?
+- Something else?
 Create an issue with request to feature.